Tory MP sides with truckers, causes havoc in House

-Trudeau revealed in a Twitter post that he received the positive test result Monday morning.
-He has been in isolation since last Wednesday, when he first revealed he’d had a positive contact.
+Trudeau posted on Twitter that he got the positive test result Monday morning.
+He has been in isolation since last Wednesday.

 “Voices like these must always be condemned — never defended or explained away,” he said.
 “They must be condemned when they wear yellow Stars of David, which suggest a moral equivalency between safe vaccines and the slaughter of six million Jews.”

 Meanwhile, before trucks reached the Hill, Tory MP Ted Falk (Provencher) was the sole elected official to show up at a Jan.
 17 truckers’ protest that temporarily slowed traffic at the Emerson border crossing.
 Manitoba RCMP said the demonstration was repeated Monday morning at the U.S. border post.

 Falk, the only MP among the 338 to not disclose his COVID-19 vaccination status, argued Monday the media is focusing too much on extremists on the Hill.

 “It is always unacceptable when someone desecrates a national monument,” he wrote on Facebook.
 “They are a handful of individuals who do not represent the thousands of truckers who are lawfully and peacefully protesting.”